ytkimirti/donerkebab/README.md

 ### 2. Place it in a PATH directory
 This might be /usr/bin or the directory as your python script

+## Example

+The following script to prints the search results of a duckduckgo search

 ![Running in the temrinal](https://github.com/ytkimirti/donerkebab/blob/main/img/run.gif?raw=true)
 ```py